birchill/10ten-ja-reader/CONTRIBUTING.md

 yarn start:firefox # or yarn start:chrome
 ```

-This will run the app using the webpack runner in Firefox (or Chrome) with
+This will run the app using the rspack runner in Firefox (or Chrome) with
 automatic reloading.

 To run a specific version of Firefox: